S. Christopher Collier

 Toxic Tort & Environmental Litigation

 Chris serves as national counsel to a Fortune 500 commodity chemical company involved in both premises and product liability claims of alleged asbestos and chemical exposures.
-In this role, Chris coordinates national defense issues.
+He also serves as national counsel for various entities that have been named as premises defendants in asbestos litigation.
+In these roles, Chris coordinates national defense issues.
 He also serves as counsel for several additional clients on a regional and state-wide basis.
-Chris understands the dilemmas faced by companies in toxic tort and asbestos litigation, having advised one of the nation’s Class I railroads on issues related to asbestos liability from both a legal and business standpoint.
+Chris understands the complexities faced by companies in toxic tort and asbestos litigation, having advised one of the nation’s Class I railroads on issues related to asbestos liability from both a legal and business standpoint.

 Chris has defended and advised railroads, trucking companies, transloaders, and companies with fleets of delivery vehicles.
 He has represented these entities in all aspects of litigation, including claims involving personal injury and death.
 Most recently, Chris defended and favorably resolved the claims involving an over-the-road trucking company in a railroad grade crossing case involving a fuel tanker that was struck by a train after becoming lodged on a humped railroad crossing.